Contact

 • Privy for popups and email capturing

-• PageFly for individual landing pages
+• PageFly for custom landing pages

-• Vitals as an all-in-one app for Shopify Optimization
+• Vitals as an all-in-one app for Shopify optimization

-• Shopify Analytics & external tools: The standard reports in Shopify Analytics already provide you with many valuable insights.
-Combined with Google Analytics 4, you can manage your data even more precisely.
+The standard reports in Shopify Analytics already provide many valuable insights.
+Combined with Google Analytics 4, you can control and analyze your data even more precisely.

-• Other KPIs besides conversion rate:
+• Additional KPIs beyond conversion rate:

-• Customer Acquisition Cost (CAC): how much you invest to acquire a new customer.
+• Customer Acquisition Cost (CAC): how much you invest to acquire a new customer

 Practical examples: More Nutrition Shop